 In other formats like the KBL- or the KOMP-model the diverse types of parts (e.g. connector housing, terminal, wire) are differentiated by inheritance with a subclass for each type inheriting from the type corresponding to PartVersion.
 These subclasses define all specific information of the component type (e.g. the cavities of a connector).
-Due to the great diversity of components used in wiring harnesses a different approach is implemented in the VEC.
+Due to the great diversity of components used in wiring harnesses, a different approach is implemented in the VEC.